-Subsequent to the interest-only period, which ends on August 31, 2024, we are required to make equal monthly principal payments plus interest until the Term Loans mature on August 31, 2026.
-The Term Loans will bear interest on the outstanding daily balance at a floating annual rate equal to greater of: (i) 0.5% above the prime rate then in effect or (ii) 4.5%.
-If the prime rate changes throughout the term, the interest rate will be adjusted effective on the date of the prime rate change.
-All interest chargeable under the PWB Loan Agreement is computed on a 360-day year for the actual number of days elapsed, with interest payable monthly.
-We recognized interest expense related to the PWB Loan Agreement of \$1.0 million and \$0.2 million during the three months ended March 31, 2024 and 2023, respectively.
+In April 2022, we entered into the PWB Loan Agreement with PWB and subsequently drew down an aggregate of \$40.0 million in term loans.
+The term loans accrued interest on the outstanding daily balance at a floating annual rate equal to greater of: (i) 0.5% above the prime rate then in effect or (ii) 4.5%.
+If the prime rate changed throughout the term, the interest rate would be adjusted effective on the date of the prime rate change.
+All interest chargeable under the PWB Loan Agreement was computed on a 360-day year for the actual number of days elapsed, with interest payable monthly.
+We recognized interest expense related to the PWB Loan Agreement of \$0.3 million and \$0.9 million during the three months ended June 30, 2024 and 2023, respectively.